 Writing in BBC News Magazine about the benefits and disadvantages of self-service checkouts, Dennis Winterman has said there are particular groups of people who love using them, because they've always: "Secretly hankered after trying their hand as a checkout chick".

 That's me.
 He has it in a nutshell.
-However, it's only since my move into op-shopery, and subsequent training in using a till, that I've become a born-again, self-service checkout fanatic.
+However, it's only since my move into op-shopery, and subsequent training in using a manual cash register, that I've become a born-again, self-service checkout fanatic.
 I see using them as a practical way of expanding my point of sale skill set (now that most Victorian Tafe courses have closed their doors), increasing my retail employability, and overcoming another digital hurdle.

 However, what if the scanner fails?